Ballerina (Prima Donna): Promotion

 Harley appeared on the South West TV show Freeze Frame, where he performed the song.
 He was accompanied on stage by the 16 year old ballerina Maria Roselli, who made her television debut on the show, performing ballet in the background during the song's performance.
 Roselli told the Aldershot News & Mail in 1983, "I'm a fan [of Steve Harley].
 I didn't really know of him until I heard him, but I thought the song was very nice."
 During Harley's appearance on Scotland Today, a clip from an alternative music video was shown.

 "Ballerina (Prima Donna)" was performed live by Steve Harley & Cockney Rebel on two occasions around the time of its release.
 The band performed it at their London concert in June 1983 and at the Reading Festival in August 1983.
 In February 2013, the song received its first live performance in 30 years during the band's concert at Buxton, and the song was also included on select dates during the band's November 2013 tour.

 Critical reception

-On its release, Simon Mares of the Reading Evening Post wrote, "This song is written, arranged and produced by Mike Batt and I have to say you can just about make out Steve's talent as a singer struggling through - but it's a difficult job and I'd rather hear his self-penned songs."
+Upon its release, Simon Mares of the Reading Evening Post wrote, "This song is written, arranged and produced by Mike Batt and I have to say you can just about make out Steve's talent as a singer struggling through - but it's a difficult job and I'd rather hear his self-penned songs."
 Simon Tebbutt of Record Mirror commented, "The last living survivor of the Titanic disaster with a melodramatic bargain basement Eagles-meets-Metal Mickey type song.
 Bound to be Terry Wogan's record of the week."
 Charles Shaar Murray of New Musical Express wrote, "Harley never quite captured Dylan's winge and whimsy as well as Ian Hunter, but his music is now so appallingly dreary that it's quite possible that he could do exceptionally well in the States at last."
+Dave Dickson of Kerrang! noted Batt "always had an excellent ear for a nifty pop tune", but had doubts the song would "scor[e] much impression on the charts all the same".
+He concluded, "If pop songs were ranked like cricket teams this would be a middle-order batsman."
+Dave Henderson of Sounds listed the single under the "ugly pop" category and described it as "Steve Harley on a slice of embarrassment that's well worth a yawn".